EDCD/EDDI/SpeechResponder/Variables.md

   - *scannedbodies* - the total number of bodies you have scanned within the system
   - *mappedbodies* - the total number of bodies you have mapped within the system
   - *scoopable* - true if a fuel scoop equipped ship can refuel at at least one star in this starsystem
+  - *reserves* - the reserve level of the system

 #### Last starsystem